jonasherfort/simple-modern-uv/README.md

   [**codespell**](https://github.com/codespell-project/codespell), and
   [**pytest**](https://github.com/pytest-dev/pytest).

-- A **starter readme** with handy reminders on Python setup/installation and basic dev workflows using to save time for you and users or collaborators.
+- A **starter readme** with handy reminders on uv Python setup/installation and basic dev workflows using to save time for you and users or collaborators.

 - The whole template is **only ~300 lines of code** so you can read it and change what you want.

 It doesn't have lots of options or try to use every bell and whistle.
-It just adds the above essential things that should be in place for any new Python project.
+It just adds the above essentials.

-## When to Use This Template
+Finally, the template is in [**copier**](https://github.com/copier-org/copier) format, which (unlike with many templates) means you can
+[pull future changes](#updating-your-project-template) to the this template back into your project any time.

-It should work whenever you want to use modern Python and uv and have a build workflow in GitHub.
-It does not handle:
+It should work whenever you want to use modern Python and uv with a build workflow in GitHub.

+## What This Template Does Not Include

+This template **does not** handle:

-- Using Docker (but you could add this later)
+- Using Docker

+- Building websites or docs, e.g. with [mkdocs](https://github.com/mkdocs/mkdocs)

 - Using [Conda](https://github.com/conda/conda) for dependencies (but note many deep learning libraries like PyTorch now support pip so this isn't as necessary as often as